ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

             if (this.IsLoaded)
             {
-                // Get the Validation Message Store from the EditContext ValidationMessageStore = new ValidationMessageStore(EditContext);
+                // Get the Validation Message Store from the EditContext this.ValidationMessageStore = new ValidationMessageStore(EditContext);
-                // Wire up to the Editcontext to service Validation Requests EditContext.OnValidationRequested += ValidationRequested;
+                // Wire up to the Editcontext to service Validation Requests this.EditContext.OnValidationRequested += this.ValidationRequested;
             }
-            // Call a validation on the current data set Validate();
+            // Call a validation on the current data set this.Validate();
             return Task.CompletedTask;
         }

         private void ValidationRequested(object sender, ValidationRequestedEventArgs args)
         {
-            // using Validating to stop being called multiple times if (ValidationMessageStore != null && !this.Validating)
-            {
-                this.Validating = true;
-                // clear the message store and trip wire and check we have Validators to run this.ValidationMessageStore.Clear();
-                this.Trip = false;
-                foreach (var validator in this.ValidationActions)
-                {
-                    // invoke the action - defined as a func<bool> and trip if validation failed (false) if (!validator.Invoke()) this.Trip = true;
+            this.Validate();
          }
-                EditContext.NotifyValidationStateChanged();
-                this.Validating = false;
     }
 }
-    }
-}
 ```

 ## DbWeatherForecast

-The Weather forecast record.
-While we only create these records on the fly, a normal application would gert these records from a database.
+The new Weather forecast record.
+While we only create these records on the fly, a normal application would get them from a database.

 Note:

 1. There's a static declared `RecordFieldValue` for each database property/field in the class.
 In a larger application these should be declared in a central `DataDictionary`.
-2. The "Database" properties are all declared `{ get; init; }` to make them immutable.
+2. The "Database" properties are all declared `{ get; init; }`: they're immutable.
 3. `AsRecordCollection` builds a `RecordCollection` object from the record.
 4. `FromRecordCollection` is static, it builds a new record from the supplied `RecordCollection` using the edited values.